 You will need to pay your hourly fees regardless if the attorney wins or loses your case.
 Additionally, one of the key aspects of hourly attorney fees is the billing increment.
 Most lawyers track their time in six-minute, or 1/10th, increments.

 Fixed or Flat Rates: A lawyer who charges a fixed or flat rate will charge their clients a set fee for a specific type of service.
 The fee can be anything the lawyer and you agree upon, from $200 to $10,000.
+This, incidentally, is often how British conveyancing lawyers charge in the main (as the workload is fairly predictable).

 Generally, attorneys will only provide simple legal services for flat fees.
 More complicated claims will be charged by the hour.